Join us in advocating for research by sharing your story.Share your story

-Mary Lasker’s assertion is as true today as it was in the 1943 when she first campaigned to convince legislators and policy makers to increase funding for cancer research – an effort that led to the passage of the National Cancer Act in 1971 and to a many-fold funding increase for the NIH.
+This assertion is as true today as it was in 1943 when Mary Lasker first campaigned to convince legislators and policy makers to increase funding for cancer research – an effort that led to the passage of the National Cancer Act in 1971 and to a many-fold funding increase for the NIH.

 Yet despite powerful scientific advances which have led to new therapies and technologies to ease human suffering, biomedical research is once again in need of our support.